-If your domain is registered and has DNS service but your domain name does not point to your site, the most likely cause is that there's one more step you need to follow after registering your domain and setting up DNS service, either with us or with your third-party DNS provider: Add an "alias" to your site for that domain.
+If your domain is registered and has DNS service, but your domain name does not point to your site, the most likely cause is that your site is missing an alias.

 - Visit the Sites panel.